 Backpacks these days are so designed that the weight is distributed across your hips and shoulders (especially if you are carrying an internal frame backpack, as most of you will).
 It is the hip that is actually doing most of the lifting.
-Hips are the strongest bones of your body and can carry a lot more than the 8-9 kgs of your backpack.
+Hips are the strongest bones of your body and can carry a lot more than the 8 – 9 kg of your backpack.

 Try shoulder rotations for better blood circulation

 Learning how to disperse the lactic acid helps in returning to normalcy quicker.
-A quick way to do this is to exercise your shoulder muscles frequently during a trek.
+An easy way to do this is to exercise your shoulder muscles frequently during a trek.
 Though there are specific exercises for these, a simple rotatory movement of the shoulders helps in dispersing the lactic acid.
 Doing these exercises periodically goes a long way to make a trek pain free and enjoyable.

 Keep your backpack snug

 What will reduce the soreness most is learning how to pack and carry your backpack.
 I have often seen backpacks dangling lopsided from a trekker’s shoulders — this is a sure sign of approaching acute pain in a few hours.
 A backpack needs to fit you like a glove, so that the centre of gravity stays as close to the hips as possible.

 For that you need to fasten your backpack in such a way that it fits snugly on your back, especially around the hips.
 Strap the backpack in such a way that if you jump up and down nothing wobbles — the backpack needs to feel like a part of your body.